Redundancy in Distributed Proofs: Introduction

 \subsection{Previous Work}

-The mechanism considered in this paper for certifying distributed data-structures and predicates on labeled graphs has at least three variants.
-The orignal \emph{proof-labeling schemes}, as defined in \cite{KormanKP10}, assume that nodes exchange solely their certificates between neighbors during the verification procedure.
+The mechanism considered in this paper for certifying distributed objects and predicates on labeled graphs has at least three variants.
+The original \emph{proof-labeling schemes}, as defined in \cite{KormanKP10}, assume that nodes exchange solely their certificates between neighbors during the verification procedure.
 Instead, the variant called \emph{locally checkable proofs}~\cite{GoosS16} imposes no restrictions on the type of information that can be exchanged between neighbors during the verification procedure.
-In fact, they can exchange their full individual states, which makes the design of lower bounds far more complex.
-This latter model is the one actually considered in this paper.
-There is a third variant, called \emph{non-deterministic local decision}~\cite{FraigniaudKP13}, which prevents using the actual identities of the nodes in the certificates.
-That is, the certificate must be oblivious to the actual identity assignment to the nodes.
+In fact, they can exchange their full labels and local views of the graph, which makes the design of lower bounds far more complex.
+There is a third variant, called \emph{nondeterministic local decision}~\cite{FraigniaudKP13}, which prevents using the actual identities of the nodes in the certificates.
+That is, the certificate must be oblivious to the assignment of identifiers to the nodes.
 This latter mechanism is weaker than proof-labeling schemes and locally checkable proofs, as there are graph predicates that cannot be certified in this manner.
-However, all predicates on labeled graphs can be certified whenever allowing randomization~\cite{FraigniaudKP13}, or by allowing just one alternation of quantifiers (the analog of $\Pi_2$ in the polynomial hierarchy)~\cite{BalliuDFO17}.
-A distributed variant of the centralized interactive proofs was recently introduced by Kol et al.~\cite{kol18interactive}.
+For example, the certificates can not indicate a unique leader without using the identities.
+Note that if the certificates contain some artificial assignment of identities, the nodes must verify their uniqueness, which in turn, is impossible without using the unique node identifiers.
+However, all predicates on labeled graphs can be certified by allowing randomization~\cite{FraigniaudKP13}, or by allowing just one alternation of quantifiers (the analog of $\Pi_2$ in the polynomial hierarchy)~\cite{BalliuDFO17}.
+A recent line of work studies a distributed variant of interactive proofs~\cite{kol18interactive,NaorPY20,CrescenziFP19}.

+Our work focuses on the second model, of locally checkable proofs.
+However, for consistency with previous literature on scaling~\cite{OstrovskyPR17}, we stick to the name proof-labeling schemes.
+Note that the main difference is the use of node identifiers, and when the certificates are of size $\Omega(\log n)$, the prover can add the idbandwidth restrictionentifiers to the certificates, making the models equivalent.